 Revised temporary travel ban*

 Trump signed a revised version of his original executive order, barring citizens from six Muslim-majority countries from entering the U.S. for 90 days, on March 6, 2017.
-Among other changes, the new order excludes Iraq from the list of countries who are temporarily banned from traveling to the U.S.
+Among other changes, the new order excludes Iraq from the list of countries included in the temporary travel ban.

 Cutting federal regulations

 Trump took steps to reduce the amount of regulations in the federal government when he signed an executive order on Feb.
 24, 2017.
 The order instructs federal agencies to establish task forces that will focus on regulatory reform.
 The president said each task force will have to offer recommendations on which regulations to repeal or simplify.

 An executive order signed by Trump on Feb.
 3, 2017, called for a review of the 2010 Dodd-Frank Wall Street reform regulations that were put in place to prevent a repeat of the 2007-2008 financial crisis.
 The order is largely symbolic, as Congress must approve any changes to the legislation.

 Trump signed an order on Jan.
 28, 2017, that bars members of the administration from lobbying their own agency for five years after they leave office.
 The order also says administration members cannot lobby government appointees for two years.

 This memorandum, signed on Jan.
 28, 2017, directs the president's Joint Chiefs of Staff to provide a plan, within the next 30 days, to defeat ISIS.
 In addition, Trump signed a memorandum that calls for reorganizing the National Security Council and Homeland Security Council.

 Temporary ban on refugees*